Menu

 Solar covers come in many different forms, and some aren’t even solid but are disks that sit in your pool to cover the surface.

-No matter which type of cover you use, Sutro can help you keep your pool water clear and safe by checking your pH, alkalinity, and chlorine levels 3 times per day and recommending adjustments when needed.
+No matter which type of cover you use, Sutro pool chemical monitor system can help you keep your pool water clear and safe by checking your pH, alkalinity, and chlorine levels 3 times per day and recommending adjustments when needed.

 • pool cover